 Top up, or Pay As You Go, means you pay for gas or electricity as you use it.
 Some people find paying for their energy this way makes it easier to budget, because they can see exactly what they’re spending each day.

-To pay for your energy as you go, you need a certain type of gas or electricity meter:
+To pay for your energy as you go, you need a certain type of gas or electricity meter, called a ‘top up meter’ or ‘prepayment meter’.
+These can be smart meters in top up mode, or traditional meters.

-A smart meter in top up mode - you can top up online, with an app, or in a shop
+With smart meter in top up mode, you can top up online, with an app, or in a shop.

 Other payment options